Singapore Visa for Indian Nationals and other Level 1 Countries Explained in Brief

 - Photo size: 35 mm wide by 45 mm high without border

-- Currency of photo: within last 3 months
+- Date of photo: within the last 3 months

 - Requirements: Taken full face without headgear (unless the applicant habitually wears a headgear due to religious practice or racial custom) but the headgear must not hide the applicant’s features.